Robert California

-Robert California, also known as Bob Kazamakis, and The Lizard King, is a fictional character on the U.S. comedy television series The Office, portrayed by James Spader.
+Robert California, also known as Bob Kazamakis, is a fictional character on the American comedy television series The Office, portrayed by James Spader.
 In the eighth season, Robert managed to persuade Jo Bennett to appoint him CEO in her place.
 In the eighth-season finale, Robert departs from the company after David Wallace purchases Dunder Mifflin.

 California is an original character and has no counterpart on the original British version of the series.

 Storylines

 Seasons 7–8

 Robert first appeared in the seventh season finale, "Search Committee", as an interviewee for the Scranton branch Manager position.
 His intense personality disturbs the search committee, though Jim Halpert admits that, while Robert "creeps [him] out", he believes he "might be a genius".
 In a talking-head interview held in the parking lot, Robert informs the documentary film crew that he is confident that he will be offered the job.

 In the season 8 premiere, "The List", it is revealed that Robert was hired as the branch manager over the summer.
 But, after one look at his new workplace environment, he quickly drives to Florida and convinces Sabre CEO Jo Bennett to give him her job.
 Once CEO himself, he appoints Andy Bernard as the Regional Manager.
 Jim notes that when Robert visits the office, he spends half of his time working out of the conference room, and occasionally ventures out and wanders around, randomly choosing employees to have conversations with.
 Robert makes a list of all the workers in the office, dividing them between perceived "Winners" and "Losers"; after finishing the list, he takes the winners out to lunch.
 When confronted about the list, Robert states that those are his impressions, and they could change, challenging the office with: "winners: prove me right; losers: prove me wrong".
 Andy later intercedes on behalf of the 'losers', making a new list on his team of 'winners' relaying their positive and productive qualities observed over years in the office and from being their supervisor; Robert appears to gain respect for Andy's effort, as it unites the office around him.
 Andy begins trying to get on Robert's good side, and he organizes a garden party at Schrute Farms during "Garden Party", to impress him.